MIG 7

 app_wdf_rdy

-is one before sending a write command (although I do not think I will ever fill the FIFO until implementation of a write buffer). - Since my DDR3 memory together has a bus width of 32 bits, with the required burst length of 8 (BL8) I should be able to request a read or write of an entire 256 bit cache line in a single cycle, greatly simplifying the design.
+is high before sending a write command (although I do not think I will ever fill the FIFO until implementation of a write buffer). - Since my DDR3 memory together has a bus width of 32 bits, with the required burst length of 8 (BL8) I should be able to request a read or write of an entire 256 bit cache line in a single cycle, greatly simplifying the design.